Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Results and Discussion

-In 2016, we used APT to investigate the behavior of the bilayer fullerene/acene small-molecule OPV system---one of the most studied models for testing our understanding of the crucial heterojunction interface for OPVs. \cite{Proudian2016} APT revealed that the fullerene and acene molecules chemically react at the heterojunction interface, creating a partial monolayer of a Diels-Alder cycloadduct (DAc) species (Figure \ref{fig:da}a) that standard processing techniques cannot eliminate.
-This spatially resolved chemical resolution helps explain changes in device performance due to the presence of the DAc.
+In 2016, we used APT to investigate the behavior of the bilayer \full/tetracene (Figure \ref{fig:materials} (5) \&\ (6)) small-molecule OPV system---one of the most studied models for testing our understanding of the crucial heterojunction interface for OPVs. \cite{Proudian2016} APT revealed that the \full\ and tetracene molecules chemically react at the heterojunction interface, creating a partial monolayer of a Diels-Alder cycloadduct (DAc) species that cannot be avoided using standard deposition techniques.
+This spatially resolved chemical resolution helps explain changes in device performance due to the presence of the DAc. \cite{Shao2007,Proudian2016}

-Though this adduct might be attributed to a van der Waals bonded pair of \full\ and tetracene (Tc; structure in Figure \ref{fig:materials} (6)) co-evaporating, measuring a blended film of \full :Tc with Fourier transform infrared (FTIR) spectroscopy confirms the presence of vibrational modes previously attributed to the Diels-Alder cycloadduct, which provides strong evidence for a reaction. \cite{Cataldo2014} We also note that Breuer \etal\ concurrently observed the presence of a reaction at the interface. \cite{Breuer2016}